Home / Career Guides / Ultrasound Technician

 How does an ultrasound technician maintain their skills and knowledge?

-Many professional organizations offer resources and opportunities for continuing education.
+Many organizations offer resources and opportunities for continuing education.
 Additionally, as technology evolves, technicians may need to learn to operate new types of ultrasound equipment or software.

 What kind of decisions does an ultrasound technician make?